Aeraxon/whisper-batch-api/README.md

 - **CUDA Toolkit**: 11.5 (pre-installed)
 - **Python**: 3.10

-**Note**: The system works with mixed CUDA versions - PyTorch uses CUDA 11.8 libraries while the driver supports CUDA 12.8.
+**Note**: The system works with mixed CUDA versions - PyTorch 2.6.0 with CUDA 11.8/12.4 libraries while your system driver supports CUDA 12.8.
 This is a normal and supported configuration.

 ## Performance & Metrics